mullenkamp/nasadap/README.rst

 Global Precipitation Mission (GPM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A full description and documentation of the GPM can be found on the `NASA site <https://doi.org/10.5067/GPM/IMERG/3B-HH/05>`_ [2].
+A full description and documentation of the GPM can be found on the `NASA GPM site <https://doi.org/10.5067/GPM/IMERG/3B-HH/05>`_ [2].
 "The Integrated Multi-satellitE Retrievals for GPM (IMERG) is the unified U.S. algorithm that provides the Day-1 multi-satellite precipitation product for the U.S. GPM team.

 The precipitation estimates from the various precipitation-relevant satellite passive microwave (PMW) sensors comprising the GPM constellation are computed using the 2014 version of the Goddard Profiling Algorithm (GPROF2014), then gridded, intercalibrated to the GPM Combined Instrument product, and combined into half-hourly 10x10 km fields."